HaxeFoundation/haxe-evolution/proposals/0013-destructor.md

 ### Parent-child

-A first alternative would be to extends from a parent class that defines a destructor, so that child classes can re-implement it for their own purpose.
+A first alternative would be to extend from a parent class that defines a destructor, so that child classes can re-implement it for their own purpose.
 This alternative have a drawback: not forgetting to call the parent class "destructor" in the code.
 As it relies on human capability to be consistant over refactor to not forget it, this is not an ideal solution.

 ### Manual call